natenolting/BUAD-3283-E-Commerce-Web-Development/course_assignment/course_assignment_12_February_15.md

 1. Create a file `index.php` in `assignments/February_15`.
 This will be the entry point to your template.
 2. Format basic html elements doctype, html, head, body.
 3. Modularize elements on template (Masthead, Navigation, Content, Footer, et al.)
-4. Create a dynamic navigation for template.
+4. Create a dynamic navigation for your template.
-5. Create a mechanism where page content can be passed in dynamically via url
+5. Create a mechanism where page content can be passed in dynamically via url to your template
 6. Style the different template modules.